gustavorabello/labmfa/content/pages/person/carinaSondermann.rst

 Carina Nogueira Sondermann holds D.Sc.
 (2021) and M.Sc.
 (2016) degrees
 in Mechanical Engineering from the Federal University of Rio de Janeiro (UFRJ).
 She also has a degree in Mechanical Engineering (2013) from the same institution.
-Dr. Sondermann is is currently a Research Assistant Professor at the University of Tulsa (Tulsa, Oklahoma, USA) working with Tulsa University Fluid Flow Projects (TUFFP) and Tulsa University Horizontal Well and Artificial Lift Projects (TUHWALP).
+Dr. Sondermann is currently a Research Assistant Professor at the University of Tulsa (Tulsa, Oklahoma, USA) working with Tulsa University Fluid Flow Projects (TUFFP) and Tulsa University Horizontal Well and Artificial Lift Projects (TUHWALP).